 But if that is all the book did, it would probably have a readership of about one.
 There is a darker and broader need for this book than to resolve a young boy's confusion about humanity.
 The quadrune mind model of human nature shows how it's possible for some people to look at another human being and see vermin.
-For example, how it is humanly possible for some adults to drive a car into peaceful demonstrators, cheat people out of their homes and land after a natural disaster, pull babies from the arms of desperate mothers seeking help with no plan for where the children would be put, prevent food from reaching starving families, or commit savagely violent genocide.
+For example, how it is humanly possible for some adults to drive a car into peaceful demonstrators, cheat people out of their homes and land after a natural disaster, pull babies and children from the arms of desperate people seeking help without knowing or caring what would happen to the babies and children, prevent food from reaching starving families, or commit savagely violent genocide.
 It is not because it's the evil side of our human nature.